egustafson/egustafson.github.io/content/HowTo/2012-04-10-collectd-web-graphs.rst

 :date:      2012-04-10
 :slug:      collectd-web-graphs
 :author:    Eric Gustafson
-:category:  Monitoring
-:tags:      http, monitoring, lighttpd, collectd, cgp
+:tags:      monitoring, lighttpd, collectd, CGP

 I want to collect machine metrics and I want to display them as a pretty set of graphs through a web browser.
 Here's how I do it: